 For each snapshot block, calculate the number of BAL tokens allocated to each address.
 This is calculated for each address proportional to the total liquidity of that account (considering all pools they've contributed to), divided by the total protocol liquidity.
 The table below shows an example of the final distribution for a snapshot block.

 All the calculations described above depend exclusively on on-chain data and historical token prices openly accessible on CoinGecko.
-This whole calculation process is fully auditable via an open source script, and BAL distribution results will be posted to IPFS and referenced on Balancer’s twitter account.
+This whole calculation process is fully auditable via an open source script.

 UPDATED for week 9 (starting June 29th 00:00 UTC): All tokens present in the whitelist created by the community (see whitelist proposal) are eligible for BAL liquidity mining.
 The most up to date list is maintained on Balancer's Github.
 All tokens listed under the